Lyman Tower Sargent

-Lyman Tower Sargent (born 9 February 1940) is an American academic, professor emeritus of political science at the University of Missouri-St. Louis.
-Sargent's main academic interests are in utopian studies, political theory, American studies and bibliography.
-He is one of the world's foremost scholars on utopian studies, founding editor of Utopian Studies, serving in that post for the journal's first fifteen years, and recipient of the Distinguished Scholar Award from the Society for Utopian Studies.
-Sargent was educated as an undergraduate at Macalester College and as a graduate student at the University of Minnesota.
+Lyman Tower Sargent (born 9 February 1940) is an American academic and professor emeritus of political science at the University of Missouri-St. Louis.
+Sargent's main academic interests are utopian studies, political theory, American studies and bibliography.
+He is one of the world's foremost scholars of utopian studies, founding editor of Utopian Studies, serving in that post for the journal's first fifteen years, and recipient of the Distinguished Scholar Award from the Society for Utopian Studies.
+Sargent was educated as an undergraduate at Macalester College and a graduate student at the University of Minnesota.

 Career

-Sargent taught in political science at the University of Missouri–St. Louis from 1965 until 2005, when he retired and was appointed professor emeritus.
-He also held visiting appointments at: Royal Holloway and Bedford New College, University of London; Mansfield College, Oxford; Birkbeck College, University of London; and the University of Nottingham.
+Sargent taught political science at the University of Missouri-St. Louis from 1965 until 2005, when he retired and was appointed professor emeritus.
+He also held visiting appointments at Royal Holloway and Bedford New College, University of London; Mansfield College, Oxford; Birkbeck College, University of London; and the University of Nottingham.